 The surrender of compliance instruments must equal the full compliance period compliance obligation calculated pursuant to section 95853 less compliance instruments surrendered to fulfill the annual compliance obligation for the years in the compliance period.

+An entity with a covered facility that is an Independent Merchant Refinery must fulfil its annual compliance obligation for that facility calculated pursuant to section 95855 by November 1, 2027, and may opt to fulfill its full compliance period compliance obligation for an Independent Merchant Refinery facility that would otherwise be due November 1, 2027 by November 1, 2029.
+The delayed full compliance period compliance obligation due November 1, 2029, will be calculated pursuant to section 95853, accounting for the compliance instruments surrendered to fulfill the annual compliance obligations for 2024, 2025, 2026, and 2027.
+To opt into this provision, an entity must provide notice to the Executive Officer by January 4, 2027.

 In determining whether the covered entity has fulfilled its compliance obligations, the Executive Officer shall: